Kimberley Cameron, President

 Kimberley Cameron grew up loving booksgoing to the library was the highlight of her week during her early years.
 New adventures beckoned behind every spine and now she feels the same way when she reads a manuscript.
 She wants to fall in love with a writer's words...

 She began her literary career as an agent trainee at the Marjel de Lauer Agency in association with Jay Garon in New York.
 She worked for several years at MGM developing books for motion pictures.
 She was the co-founder of Knightsbridge Publishing Company with offices in New York and Los Angeles.
 In 1993 she became partners with Dorris Halsey of The Reece Halsey Agency, founded in 1957.
 Among its clients have been Aldous Huxley, William Faulkner, Upton Sinclair, and Henry Miller.
 She opened Reece Halsey North in 1995 and Reece Halsey Paris in 2006.
 Her associate Elizabeth Evans opened Reece Halsey New York in 2008, and in 2009 the agency became Kimberley Cameron & Associates.
-She resides and works from Tiburon, California and Paris, France, with many visits to New York to make the rounds of editorial offices.
+She resides and works from Tiburon, California with many visits to New York to make the rounds of editorial offices.

 She was educated at Marlborough School for Girls in Los Angeles, Humboldt State University, and Mount St. Mary's College.
 She has been a guest speaker at numerous writer's conferences over the years which include but are not limited to: The Maui Writer's Conference, Pacific Northwest, Aspen, Book Passage Mystery, Cape Cod, Kentucky Writer's Retreat, Boise Idaho, San Diego State University, Austin, Texas, Thrillerfest, Left Coast Crime, Bouchercon, and many others.
 She also attends BEA.